 Several of the songs were issued in stereo as part of the 2004 box set The Capitol Albums Vol 1, on the album Something New, and three of the songs – ‘A Hard Day’s Night’, ‘Can’t Buy Me Love’, and ‘And I Love Her’ – appeared in stereo on the 1962-1966 (Red Album) compilation.

 The US edition

 United Artists had discovered in autumn 1963 that EMI had failed to cover film soundtracks in the contract with The Beatles.
-Despite The Beatles not having become popular in America at the time, the company realised they could capitalise on their phenomenal fame in Britain, and negotiated the rights to make a feature film about the group.
-Producer Walter Shenson's brief from UA was simple: "We need a film for the express purpose of getting a soundtrack album," he was told.
-"Just make sure there are enough new songs for a soundtrack album and don't go over budget."
+Despite the band not having become popular in America at the time, the company realised they could capitalise on their phenomenal fame in Britain, and negotiated the rights to make a feature film about them.
+Producer Walter Shenson’s brief from UA was simple: “We need a film for the express purpose of getting a soundtrack album,” he was told.
+“Just make sure there are enough new songs for a soundtrack album and don’t go over budget.”

 As with most of The Beatles’ US releases, the tracklisting was different from the UK version: it contained just the songs featured in the film, with four orchestral pieces performed by The George Martin Orchestra.
 The non-film songs included on the UK version were eventually released on the Capitol LP Something New in July 1964.